The Gift (2000 film)

-The Gift is a 2000 American supernatural thriller film directed by Sam Raimi, and starring Cate Blanchett, Keanu Reeves, Giovanni Ribisi, Hilary Swank, Katie Holmes, and Greg Kinnear.
-It centers on a single mother in rural Georgia who becomes involved in a local missing person case after she experiences a psychic vision.
-The screenplay was written by Billy Bob Thornton and Tom Epperson based on the alleged psychic experiences of Thornton's mother.
+The Gift is a 2000 American independent Southern Gothic supernatural thriller film directed by Sam Raimi and written by Billy Bob Thornton and Tom Epperson.
+Thornton and Epperson had written the screenplay for the film prior to the former's 1996 breakout success Sling Blade, with Thornton taking inspiration from his own mother's alleged psychic experiences.

+Set in the small Georgia town of Brixton, the film focuses on Annie Wilson (portrayed by Cate Blanchett), a widowed mother and clairvoyant who operates as a fortune teller in the rural community to several townsfolk including Buddy Cole (portrayed by Giovanni Ribisi), a mechanic struggling with his mental health due to abuse by his father, and Valerie Barksdale (portrayed by Hilary Swank), a woman in an abusive marriage with her hateful, violent redneck husband Donnie (portrayed by Keanu Reeves).

+Annie receives psychic visions of a gruesome murder and soon finds herself in the town's spotlight when she assists local law enforcement in the missing persons case of Jessica King (portrayed by Katie Holmes), the fiancé of the local school's principal Wayne Collins (portrayed by Greg Kinnear).

+Filming took place on location around various cities and towns in the Savannah metropolitan area in the state of Georgia from February to March 2000.

 Plot

-In Brixton, Georgia, widow Annie Wilson is a clairvoyant who has visions of her late grandmother.
-Annie offers psychic readings to locals to support herself and her three sons.
-She frequently helps locals including Buddy Cole, an emotionally unstable young man who works at an auto repair shop, and Valerie Barksdale, a woman who is currently in an abusive marriage.
-Valerie's husband Donnie has repeatedly threatened Annie and her three children because Annie advised Valerie to leave him due to his abuse.
+In Brixton, Georgia, widow Annie Wilson lives with her three sons.
+To earn a living, she offers psychic readings to locals.
+She is friendly with Buddy Cole, an emotionally unstable young man who works at an auto repair shop, and Valerie Barksdale, a woman in an abusive marriage.
+Valerie's husband Donnie has repeatedly threatened Annie's family because Annie advised Valerie to leave him.

 Jessica King, the fiancée of the school principal, Wayne Collins, disappears.
-When Annie receives a vision that Jessica has been killed and her body thrown into a pond, she informs local sheriff Pearl Johnson.
-Despite his skepticism, Johnson searches the pond at the home of Donnie and Valerie Barksdale.
-The police find Jessica's body in the pond and Donnie is arrested for her murder.
+After a few days, pressured by Jessica's wealthy father, Sheriff Johnson reluctantly consults Annie.
+Annie, who is clairvoyant, receives fragmented visions of Jessica's dead body in a pond and several landmarks.
+Despite his skepticism, Johnson narrows down the location to a pond on Donnie Barksdale's land.
+The police find Jessica's body there, and Donnie is arrested for her murder.

-While giving Annie a lift home, Buddy bursts into tears.
-She gives him a washcloth that belonged to her husband.
-Buddy wipes his face and does not give it back.
-Buddy hates his father and later tries to explain why to Annie, but Annie is preoccupied with the finding of Jessica's body and does not listen.
+Buddy, distraught, comes to see Annie.
+She gives him a washcloth to wipe his face with.
+Buddy is filled with pain and anger towards his father, and later tries to explain why to Annie, but Annie is preoccupied with the murder and does not listen.
 That evening, Buddy's mother calls Annie for help, as Buddy has tied his father to a chair.
-Buddy sets his father on fire, and it is revealed that Buddy's father sexually abused him as a child.
+Annie arrives and witnesses Buddy set his father on fire after he reveals that his father sexually abused him as a child.
 Buddy is arrested and taken to a mental hospital.